DETAILED ACTION

 Both McNabb and Kehler teach analogous inventions in the art of lower body garments that cover the thighs, that are made of two or more knit materials, and have gussets.
 Therefore it would have been obvious to one of ordinary skill in the art prior to the effective filing date to modify McNabb with the teachings of Kehler such that the adjustable-size right-side fabric-member and the adjustable-size left-side fabric-member are both formed of a hydrophobic yarn, and wherein fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the hydrophobic yarns so that the fabric will, “closely conform to the wearer's body when worn. …materials used to form the tights are selected to provide breathability, moisture-management properties, and opacity,” (Kehler ¶0019).
 Further, it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 See MPEP § 2144.07.

-Regarding Claim 17, the modified undergarment of McNabb discloses the undergarment according claim 1, but does not expressly disclose wherein the adjustable-size right-side fabric-member comprises polyether-polyurea copolymer yarns; wherein the adjustable-size left-side fabric-member comprises the polyether-polyurea copolymer yarns; wherein fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the polyether-polyurea copolymer yarn.
+Regarding Claim 17, the modified undergarment of McNabb discloses the undergarment according claim 1, but does not expressly disclose wherein the adjustable-size right-side fabric-member comprises polyether-polyurea copolymer yarns; wherein the adjustable-size left-side fabric-member comprises the polyether-polyurea copolymer yarns; wherein fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the polyether-polyurea copolymer yarns.

-Kehler teaches a lower body garment (Figs. 1-2 #100) with an adjustable-size right-side fabric-member (Figs. 1-2 #112) comprises polyether-polyurea copolymer yarns (¶0023); wherein the adjustable-size left-side fabric-member (Figs. 1-2 #114) is comprises the polyether-polyurea copolymer yarns (¶0023); wherein fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the polyether-polyurea copolymer yarn (¶0018-0023 note that fabrics are chosen based on need and design and that includes those without polyether-polyurea copolymers such as rayon or wool).
+Kehler teaches a lower body garment (Figs. 1-2 #100) with an adjustable-size right-side fabric-member (Figs. 1-2 #112) comprises polyether-polyurea copolymer yarns (¶0023); wherein the adjustable-size left-side fabric-member (Figs. 1-2 #114) is comprises the polyether-polyurea copolymer yarns (¶0023); wherein fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the polyether-polyurea copolymer yarns (¶0018-0023 note that fabrics are chosen based on need and design and that includes those without polyether-polyurea copolymers such as rayon or wool).

 Both McNabb and Kehler teach analogous inventions in the art of lower body garments that cover the thighs, that are made of two or more knit materials, and have gussets.
 Therefore it would have been obvious to one of ordinary skill in the art prior to the effective filing date to modify McNabb with the teachings of Kehler such that the adjustable-size right-side fabric-member and the adjustable-size left-side fabric-member are both formed of a yarn blend that comprises the polyether-polyurea copolymer yarns, and wherein fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the polyether-polyurea copolymer yarn so that the fabric will, “closely conform to the wearer's body when worn. …materials used to form the tights are selected to provide breathability, moisture-management properties, and opacity,” (Kehler ¶0019).
 Further, it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 See MPEP § 2144.07.

-Regarding Claim 18, the modified undergarment of McNabb discloses the undergarment according claim 1, but does not expressly disclose wherein the adjustable-size right-side fabric-member is formed of a yarn blend that comprises: 10 to 15 percent of polyether-polyurea copolymer yarns, and a remainder quantity of polyester yarns and/or cotton yarns; wherein the adjustable-size left-side fabric-member is formed of the yarn blend that comprises: the 10 to 15 percent of the polyether-polyurea copolymer yarns, and the remainder quantity of the polyester yarns and/or the cotton yarns; wherein any of the plurality of the fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any polyether-polyurea copolymer yarn.
+Regarding Claim 18, the modified undergarment of McNabb discloses the undergarment according claim 1, but does not expressly disclose wherein the adjustable-size right-side fabric-member is formed of a yarn blend that comprises: 10 to 15 percent of polyether-polyurea copolymer yarns, and a remainder quantity of polyester yarns and/or cotton yarns; wherein the adjustable-size left-side fabric-member is formed of the yarn blend that comprises: the 10 to 15 percent of the polyether-polyurea copolymer yarns, and the remainder quantity of the polyester yarns and/or the cotton yarns; wherein any of the plurality of the fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the polyether-polyurea copolymer yarns.

-Kehler teaches a lower body garment (Figs. 1-2 #100) with an adjustable-size right-side fabric-member (Figs. 1-2 #112) that is formed of a yarn blend (¶0023) that comprises: polyether-polyurea copolymer yarns (¶0023), and a remainder quantity of polyester yarns and/or cotton yarns (¶0023 notes “Lycra” which is well known in the art to be a blend of polyester/spandex); wherein the adjustable-size left-side fabric-member (Figs. 1-2 #114) is formed of the yarn blend that comprises: the polyether-polyurea copolymer yarns (¶0023), and the remainder quantity of the polyester yarns and/or the cotton yarns (¶0023 notes “Lycra” which is well known in the art to be a blend of polyester/spandex); wherein any of the plurality of the fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any polyether-polyurea copolymer yarn (¶0018-0023 note that fabrics are chosen based on need and design and that includes those without polyether-polyurea copolymers such as rayon or wool).
+Kehler teaches a lower body garment (Figs. 1-2 #100) with an adjustable-size right-side fabric-member (Figs. 1-2 #112) that is formed of a yarn blend (¶0023) that comprises: polyether-polyurea copolymer yarns (¶0023), and a remainder quantity of polyester yarns and/or cotton yarns (¶0023 notes “Lycra” which is well known in the art to be a blend of polyester/spandex); wherein the adjustable-size left-side fabric-member (Figs. 1-2 #114) is formed of the yarn blend that comprises: the polyether-polyurea copolymer yarns (¶0023), and the remainder quantity of the polyester yarns and/or the cotton yarns (¶0023 notes “Lycra” which is well known in the art to be a blend of polyester/spandex); wherein any of the plurality of the fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any of the polyether-polyurea copolymer yarns (¶0018-0023 note that fabrics are chosen based on need and design and that includes those without polyether-polyurea copolymers such as rayon or wool).

 Both McNabb and Kehler teach analogous inventions in the art of lower body garments that cover the thighs, that are made of two or more knit materials, and have gussets.
 Therefore it would have been obvious to one of ordinary skill in the art prior to the effective filing date to modify McNabb with the teachings of Kehler such that the adjustable-size right-side fabric-member and the adjustable-size left-side fabric-member are both formed of a yarn blend that comprises polyether-polyurea copolymer yarns and a remainder quantity of the polyester yarns and/or the cotton yarns, and wherein any of the plurality of the fabric-regions that are neighboring to the adjustable-size right-side fabric-member or to the adjustable-size left-side fabric-member exclude any polyether-polyurea copolymer yarn so that the fabric will, “closely conform to the wearer's body when worn. …materials used to form the tights are selected to provide breathability, moisture-management properties, and opacity,” (Kehler ¶0019).